 Alexia Fürnkranz-Prskawetz is executive director of the Vienna Institute of Demography at the Austrian Academy of Sciences.
-She holds a doctorate in mathematical economics from the Vienna University of Technology, as well as a second doctorate (Habilitation) in population economics and applied econometrics from the same University.
+She holds a doctorate in mathematical economics from the Vienna University of Technology (TU), as well as a second doctorate (Habilitation) in population economics and applied econometrics from the same university.

 Alexia Fürnkranz-Prskawetz is working in the field of the economics of population and individual ageing, long-run economic growth, agent-based models and environmental economics.
 She has published numerous articles in refereed scientific journals and edited special issues of economic and demographic journals.

 - Population ageing, economic productivity and the labour market